dmartmillan/backend-test-wallapop/README.md

 Welcome to Wallapop and its backend technical test

-## marsrover.Mars marsrover.Rover refactoring kata
+## Mars Rover refactoring kata

-We need to improve the existing solution that translates commands sent from Earth to instructions that are understood by our marsrover.Rover on marsrover.Mars
+We need to improve the existing solution that translates commands sent from Earth to instructions that are understood by our Rover on Mars

 Currently, the code is very complicated and tangled, so we'd like you to invest some time to clean it up

 ### Functional requirements
 ```
 Given:
- - a two dimensional map of marsrover.Mars
+ - a two dimensional map of Mars
- - the initial starting point and direction of the marsrover.Rover
+ - the initial starting point and direction of the Rover

 When:
  - a command is received
    move `forward` or `backward` or rotate `left` or `right` (90 degrees)

 Then:
- - move the marsrover.Rover
+ - move the Rover
-   if the marsrover.Rover disappears over the edge of the map (the horizon), continue on the other side (remember, marsrover.Mars is a sphere)
+   if the Rover disappears over the edge of the map (the horizon), continue on the other side (remember, Mars is a sphere)
 ```

 #### Bonus point